AliceO2Group/analysis-framework/docs/tutorials/creatingTables.md

 };
 ```

-<a name="btask"></a>
+<a name="consumeetaphi"></a>
-### BTask and CTask
+### ConsumeEtaPhi and LoopEtaPhi

 Within all tasks of a workflow the such created and filled table is available and hence can be use for further calculations.
-This is demonstrated with BTask and CTask of this tutorial.
+This is demonstrated with the tasks ConsumeEtaPhi and LoopEtaPhi of this tutorial.